bsdelf/barebone-js/README.md

 Models are primitive data abstractions.
 Controllers and other high level components rely on models to store data.

-### /src/context
+### /src/core

+Core facilities.

+#### 1. Application

+`Application` class provides lifecycle hooks.

+#### 2. Bootstrap

+`bootstrap` function is responsible for context initialization and application startup.

+#### 3. Context

-Context is composed by various long lived objects like:
+`Context` is composed by various long lived objects like:

+- Config
 - Logger
-- Config
 - HTTP Client
 - MySQL Client
 - Redis Client

-Each object has a corresponding [provider](#srcproviders), and providers may have dependencies (other providers).
-Therefore, we use topological sorting ([dag-maker](https://www.npmjs.com/package/dag-maker)) to initialize and finalize context.
+Each object has a corresponding [provider](#srcproviders), which is responsible for object construction and destruction.

 ### /src/providers

-Context providers, factories.
+Context object providers follow factory pattern.
+Each provider has three elements:

+- Dependencies: providers required by object constructor.
+- Constructor: construct a new object with given dependencies.
+- Destructor: destroy a given object.

+With above information and methods, a topological sorting ([dag-maker](https://www.npmjs.com/package/dag-maker)) will be applied for context initialization and finalization.

 ### /src/migrations